ppapasaikas/ECCB2018_SC/README.md

 ```

 From here on you can run the turorial code by copying and pasting on your console.
-Alternatively you can File -> File Open -> Tutorial.rmd and execute the code directly from the file.
+Alternatively you could File -> File Open -> Tutorial.rmd and execute the code directly from the file.

 # Single Cell Analysis Tutorial Part 1